 Number of deaths of residents since prior day: 0

 On July 10, New York State Department of Health released new guidance for nursing homes that would allow in-person visitation to resume.
-UR Medicine appreciates the State’s guidance and looks forward to welcoming visitors back to our long-term care facilities—The Highlands at Brighton and Highlands Living Center.
-It’s important to note that all facilities must submit their visitation plans to the state before limited visitation can resume.
-Our facilities are already working to submit these.
-We have alerted our residents and their families and will keep them informed of our progress as we work to enable in-person visitation as quickly as possible.
+UR Medicine appreciates the State’s guidance and the opportunity to welcome visitors back to our long-term care facilities, The Highlands at Brighton and Highlands Living Center.
+Highlands at Brighton and The Highlands Living Center have submitted their visitation plan to the state.
+Highlands at Brighton has resumed limited, in-person visitation per state guidelines.
+We are working with residents and their families to schedule these visits and ensure that they occur in accord with state guidelines for the safety of residents, family members, and our staff.

 Any staff member with symptoms of COVID, being tested for COVID, or having a diagnosis of COVID, are kept out of work until they have been symptom-free for several days, and cleared to return to work by the Monroe County Health Department.